G. Marcus Cole: Career

 Cole became an associate with the Chicago law firm of Mayer Brown, and then clerked for Judge Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit.

 He joined the faculty of Stanford Law School in 1997 and was Wm.
 Benjamin Scott and Luna M. Scott professor of law.
 He also taught for Law Preview, the law school prep course.

 In January 2019, Cole was appointed Joseph A. Matson Dean of the Law School and professor of law at the University of Notre Dame by university president John I. Jenkins, effective on July 1, 2019.

 Social engagement

 Cole has also served on the editorial board of the Cato Supreme Court Review, the advisory board of the Independent Institute's Center on Culture and Civil Society, the academic advisory board of BARBRI, and as a member of the U.S. Court of Appeals for the Ninth Circuit’s Bankruptcy Judicial Advisory Committee.

 Cole served on the board of include the Central Pacific Region of the Anti-Defamation League of B’nai B’rith and Businesses United in Investing, Lending and Development (BUILD).
 He also served as president of the board of directors of Rocketship Education and was served on the board of trustees of Bellarmine College Preparatory.

 Personal life

 Cole is a practicing Catholic.
-His son, Claude, plays football at the University of Wyoming.
+His son, Claude, played football at the University of Wyoming.